dreamnerdy/Website/contact.markdown

 You can join in on the discussion at our discord here.

-Social Media
+Find us on your favorite social media:

+reddit at /u/dreamnerdy<link>.

-Find us on facebook here<link>, tweet to at @dreamnerdy<link>, or on reddit at /u/dreamnerdy<link>.
+Find us on facebook here<link>,

+tweet to at @dreamnerdy<link>,

-Old Fashioned
+Old Fashioned?
 Want to just drop us a line?

 Email: contact@dreamnerdy.com